drganjoo/CarND-Advanced-Lane-Lines/README.md

 Line #50 of lane_detection.py has the code that processes the new frame and returns an image that has the polygon drawn and curvature / offset written on the image.
 It uses LeftLane and RightLane classes to find the two lanes and then averages the curvature defined by the two lane objects.

 ![lanes]

+# Issues and Future Work

+- There are portions of the image where the lane lines are little off, they need to be investigated and fixed
+- Doesn't work on challenge videos, one of the biggest reason is that the curvature of the two lane lines are not compared and the one that seems to be off should be rejected
+- The overall window boxes that are used from bottom to top, are influenced by shadows, e.g. from the bottom it starts going right but as it approaches to the top the sliding boxes have moved to the left due to shadows.
+- From looking at the images as well as color spaces, the yellow line is very visible.
+Would like to explore some kind of weightage being given to lane that is identified using the very visible yellow line.